FAMILY BASED MENTAL HEALTH THERAPIST- BROWN COUNTY

 Other activities will include case staffings in a team environment, training's and connecting with some of the other people/agencies (customers) in a human service system that we work in.
 We encourage people to be active in the community.
 Documentation of your services is very important.
 However GMFS uses an advance electronic record system that make this part of the job go very well.
 Finally, because we really like to focus on the family system and meet them where they are at, we ask that you plan for some non-traditional hours, afternoons and early evenings (4-5).

 Education & Requirements: Master’s degree in human services related field.
 Licensure candidate or a fully Licensed Mental Health Professional in Minnesota.

 Experience: Demonstrated ability to work with children and families experiencing mental health issues in a direct care/counseling role.

-Skills & Knowledge: Familiar with variety of therapeutic techniques and theories to aid in the care and treatment of individual’s mental health such as behavior modifications for children, child development education, communication, decision-making skills, anger management, social skills, leisure, self-esteem and basic home budgeting.
+Skills & Knowledge: Familiar with a variety of counseling techniques and theories to aid in the care and treatment of individuals with mental health needs such as: behavior modifications for children, child development education, communication, decision-making skills, anger management, social skills, leisure, self-esteem and basic home budgeting.

-GMFS has a competitive compensation and benefits package including health insurance, paid leave time, Public Service Loan Forgiveness Program, and much more.
+GMFS has a competitive compensation and benefits package including health insurance, paid leave time, 403b retirement plan, Clinical Supervision from our Licensed Therapists as you work toward your own professional license as a Therapist (LICSW, LMFT, LPCC) which is a $4,000-$5,000 dollar benefit, Public Service Loan Forgiveness Program, Adler Master Graduate School Partnership (up to 30% discounts) and much more.

 GMFS is an Equal Opportunity Employer.